Lottery group settles with winner who sought bigger prize

 Tipton secretly installed code in software used by lotteries that allowed him to predict winning number combinations on certain days of the year.
 For years, he worked with his brother and other associates to purchase winning tickets and claim prizes around the country.
 A judge sentenced him in 2017 to up to 25 years in prison.

 Tipton’s downfall began after he purchased a winning ticket for the $16.5 million Hot Lotto jackpot at a gas station near the association’s office in December 2010.
-He was identified by stunned colleagues as the buyer after investigators released surveillance footage of the purchase years later.
-Tipton passed the ticket to associates but the Iowa Lottery refused to pay after lawyers for a trust declined to reveal who purchased the winning ticket.
+Stunned colleagues identified him as the buyer after investigators released surveillance footage of the purchase years later.
+Tipton passed the ticket to associates but the Iowa Lottery refused to pay after lawyers for a trust declined to reveal who bought the winning ticket.

 The money ultimately went back to the 16 states that operated the Hot Lotto as an “unclaimed prize.”
-Dawson’s lawsuit alleged that the jackpot should have carried forward, arguing states shouldn’t have gotten a windfall for failing to operate a fair and secure game.
+Dawson’s lawsuit alleged that the jackpot should have carried forward and that states shouldn’t receive a windfall for failing to operate a fair and secure game.

 Iowa Lottery’s previous CEO, Terry Rich, accused Dawson of trying to “rewrite history,” saying it was impossible to know what would have happened if the prize had carried over.